rabiswal/rabiswal.github.io/src/pages/how-my-mom-taught-me-about-containers/index.md

 **Containers are portable -** As the glass jars helped during shifting of house, containers would help organizations trying to move to a new and modern platform.
 Applications running in containers can be easily deployed to different operating systems and hardware platforms.

 **Less overhead -** Containers are about right-sized.
 They are short-lived.
-If one glass jar brakes, my Mom would replace the content with another jar of about the same size in no time.
+If one glass jar breaks, my Mom would replace the content with another jar of about the same size in no time.
 Likewise, containers require fewer system resources than VM and boots up quickly.

 **Use a label to identify container -** Although the label is something not related to the container, Docker made it popular.
 It's a mechanism for applying metadata (key-value pair) to docker objects, including containers.